Denis-Igorevich-Frolov/Denis-Igorevich-Frolov/README.md

 </h1>

 ### About Me :
-I am a Junior programmer from Russia.
+I am a 22 year old Junior programmer from Russia.

 - :candle: I have an education as a Programmer Engineer, I can work both on the backend and on the frontend, including design.